IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Estimated production volumes and cash flows up to the date of cessation of production on a field-by-field basis, including operating and capital expenditure, are derived from the business segment plans.
 The production profiles used are consistent with the reserve and resource volumes approved as part of bp’s centrally controlled process for the estimation of proved and probable reserves and total resources.

-The average production for the purposes of goodwill impairment testing in the gas businesses over the next 15 years is 154 mmboe per year (2023 185 mmboe per year) and in the oil production and operations segment is 400 mmboe per year (2023 402 mmboe per year).
-Production assumptions used for the goodwill impairment tests in both the gas businesses and oil production & operations reflect management’s best estimate of future production of the existing portfolio at the time of the calculation.
+The average production for the purposes of goodwill impairment testing in the upstream gas businesses over the next 15 years is 146 mmboe per year (2024 154 mmboe per year) and in the oil production and operations segment is 400 mmboe per year (2024 400 mmboe per year).
+Production assumptions used for the goodwill impairment tests in both the upstream gas businesses and oil production & operations reflect management’s best estimate of future production of the existing portfolio at the time of the calculation.

-The weighted average pre-tax discount rate used in the review for the oil production & operations segment is 17%, and 11% for the gas businesses (2023 17% for the oil production & operations segment and 11% for the gas businesses).
+The weighted-average pre-tax discount rate used in the review for the oil production & operations segment is 17%, and 11% for the gas businesses (2024 17% for the oil production & operations segment and 11% for the gas businesses).

-The most recent reviews for impairment for the oil production & operations and the gas businesses were carried out in the fourth quarter.
+The most recent reviews for impairment for the oil production & operations and the upstream gas businesses were carried out in the fourth quarter.
 The key assumptions used in the value-in-use calculations are oil and natural gas prices, production volumes and the discount rate.
 The value-in-use calculations have been prepared for the purposes of determining whether the goodwill balances were impaired.
-Estimated future cash flows were prepared on the basis of certain assumptions prevailing at the time of the tests.
+For the upstream gas businesses , estimated future cash flows were prepared on the basis of certain assumptions prevailing at the time of the tests.
+For the oil production & operations segment, as permitted by IAS 36, the detailed calculations for recoverable amounts performed in 2024 were used as a basis for the 2025 impairment tests.
+The recoverable amounts, key assumptions and sensitivity calculations for 2025 are prepared using the remaining future cashflows from the 2024 detailed calculations.
+The headrooms for 2025 do not represent the headrooms that would result if a test was run based on discounted future cashflows estimated using 2025 data and assumptions.
 The actual outcomes may differ from the assumptions made.
 For example, reserves and resources estimates and production forecasts are subject to revision as further technical information becomes available and economic conditions change.
 Due to economic developments, regulatory change and emissions reduction activity arising from climate concern and other factors, future commodity prices and other assumptions may differ from the forecasts used in the calculations.

 Sensitivities to different variables have been estimated using certain simplifying assumptions.
 For example, lower oil and gas price or production sensitivities do not fully reflect the specific impacts for each contractual arrangement and will not capture all favourable impacts that may arise from cost deflation or savings.
 A detailed calculation at any given price or production profile may, therefore, produce a different result.

-It is estimated that a 11% (2023 22%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net noncurrent assets of the oil production and operations segment.
-For the gas businesses a 6% (2023 15%) reduction would have the same result.
+It is estimated that an 11% (2024 11%) reduction in revenue throughout each year of the remaining life of those assets, either as a result of adverse price or production conditions or a combination of each, would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of the oil production and operations segment.
+For the gas businesses a 9% (2024 6%) reduction would have the same result.

 customers & products

-Cash flows for each group of CGUs are derived from the business segment plans, which cover a period of up to five years, except for Archaea where a business plan to 2035 is in place following the acquisition in 2022.
-To determine the value in use for each of the groups of cash-generating units, cash flows for a period of 10 years (11 years for Archaea), are discounted and aggregated with a terminal value.
-Pre-tax discount rates ranging from 10-12% are applied.
-It is estimated that no reasonably possible change in the key assumptions used in the US Fuels, European Fuels and Archaea goodwill impairment assessments would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.
+Cash flows for each group of CGUs are derived from the business segment plans, which cover a period of up to five years.
+To determine the value in use for each of the groups of cash-generating units, cash flows for a period of 10 years, are discounted and aggregated with a terminal value.
+Pretax discount rates ranging from 10-12% are applied.
+It is estimated that no reasonably possible change in the key assumptions used in the US Fuels and European Fuels goodwill impairment assessments would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.

-No material impairment of the goodwill balances in customers & products was recognized during 2024 or 2023.
+No material impairment of the goodwill balances in customers & products was recognized during 2025.

 Castrol